-ARL 564 and ARL 641 are discontinued indefinitely.
+\\ARL 564 and ARL 641 are discontinued indefinitely.
 Students can substitute this requirement under the guidance of their advisor and Program Chair.
 This is a list of already approved courses to replace ARL 564 and ARL 641:

-- ENVS 596B Water Policy in Arizona and Semi-Arid Regions - RAM/AIS/AINTH 531A Traditional Ecological Knowledge - RAM 556A Rangeland Inventory and Monitoring - RNR 503 Applications of Geographic Information Systems - RNR 526A Principles of Indigenous Economics - RNR 536 Agro-ecology - RNR 540 Climate Change Adaptation - RNR 541A Natural Resource Management in Native Communities - RNR 580 Natural Resources Policy & Law - RNR 585 The Economics and Social Connections to Natural Resources - WSM 552 Climate Change and Dryland Ecosystem Ecology
+- GEOG 6960 Adaptation and Water Resilient Systems (Spring, odd years) - ENVS 596B Water Policy in Arizona and Semi-Arid Regions - RAM/AIS/AINTH 531A Traditional Ecological Knowledge - RAM 556A Rangeland Inventory and Monitoring - RNR 503 Applications of Geographic Information Systems - RNR 526A Principles of Indigenous Economics - RNR 536 Agro-ecology - RNR 540 Climate Change Adaptation - RNR 541A Natural Resource Management in Native Communities - RNR 580 Natural Resources Policy & Law - RNR 585 The Economics and Social Connections to Natural Resources - WSM 552 Climate Change and Dryland Ecosystem Ecology